How to Get Closure

 How to Get Closure: Myth vs. Reality

 So you convince yourself that you should text your Ex, or have sex with your Ex, or write your Ex a 7,000-word email, or scroll through their Instagram feed.
-You say you just want closure, and you really mean it, because your brain is skilled at convincing you that reconnecting with your Ex is a positive, helpful thing to do.
-Just as someone with an alcohol problem may really believe that they’d be able to quit once and for all if they could just have one more drink, a heartbroken person believes that more contact with their Ex will help them get over their breakup.
+You say you just want closure, and you really mean it, because your brain is very skilled at convincing you that reconnecting with your Ex is a positive, helpful thing to do.
+Just as someone with an alcohol problem may believe in their heart that they would be able to quit once and for all if they could just have one more drink, a heartbroken person believes that more contact with their Ex can help them get over their breakup.

-Even if you aren’t in contact with your Ex, if you’re telling yourself that you need any of the following things to move forward, you may be keeping yourself from getting real closure:
+If you’re telling yourself that you need any of the following things from your Ex, you may be keeping yourself from getting real closure:

 Do you long to hear your Ex say, “You were right, I was wrong.
 Here are all the ways that I hurt you…?”
-Do you believe that, if you could just get them to acknowledge what you went through, then you wouldn’t feel so stuck?
+Do you believe that, if you could just get them to acknowledge what you went through, then something would magically change and you wouldn’t feel so stuck?

-These are signs that you’re seeking external validation, which is not at all uncommon after a relationship ends.
+These are signs that you’re seeking external validation, which is common after a breakup.
 It happens because breakups damage your self-esteem.
 While you do need validation to recover from a breakup, validation is something you can give to yourself (or receive from friends, family members, or a good breakup therapist).
 You certainly don’t need your Ex to tell you that the pain you feel is real or that your point of view makes sense.
 Other people are not more insightful or wise than you are.
 By rejecting this idea and instead trusting yourself to decide what your own experiences mean, you take your power back.

 - Justice